 An Ounce Of Prevention…

-- One of the best ways to keep you slate floors looking their best is to apply sealant.
+- One of the best ways to keep your slate floors looking their best is to apply sealant.

 - Stone and Tile Sealant can be found at most stone/tile retailers.
 You should apply two or three coats of the sealant, following the directions on the label, but waiting at least 30 minutes between coats.
 Generally, the sealant should be applied using a cotton string mop.

-- Once the sealant dries thoroughly, be sure to maintain your floor on a regular basis as noted above.
+- Once the sealant dries thoroughly, be sure to maintain your floor regularly as noted above.